 Mr. Cody has represented several municipalities involved in land use litigation.
 He assisted the Town of West Hartford, Connecticut, with the review of land use applications and the successful defense of administrative appeals relating to Blue Back Square, a mixed-use retail, residential and entertainment project.
 He also represented the City of New Haven in the successful defense of its planned development district zoning ordinance, a case that was heard by the Connecticut Supreme Court.

 Mr. Cody worked for four years as a city planner in the Denver, Colorado, metropolitan area, where he was responsible for zoning analysis and plan review for many large development projects.
 He has been listed in The Best Lawyers in America© in the area of Real Estate Law since 2007.
-Mr. Cody has also been named to the Connecticut Super Lawyers® list in the area of Land Use since 2006 (Super Lawyers is a registered trademark of Key Professional Media, Inc.).
+Mr. Cody has also been selected to the Connecticut Super Lawyers list from 2006 to 2017.